Master-Wangus/SpacialDSAEngine/projects/w.qua-project-2/README.txt

 ===========================================================
-CSD3150/CS350 Geometry Toolbox - Project 1
+CSD3150/CS350 Geometry Toolbox - Project 2
 ===========================================================

 UI USAGE INSTRUCTIONS:
 ---------------------
-- Use the Geometry Toolbox Controls ImGui popup to control select the testscenes.
+- Use the Assignemnt 2 ImGui popup to select the models and bounding volumes.
-- You can also drag the light source (represented by the yellow sphere at the top).
+- You can also control the FOV to determine culling checks.
 - WASD: Move the camera (FPS mode) or move target point (Orbital mode)
 - Mouse Hold Right Click: Look around (FPS mode) or orbit around target (Orbital mode)
 - Mouse Scroll Wheel: Zoom in/out (Orbital mode only)
 - C Key: Switch between FPS and Orbital camera modes
-- R Key: Reset scene to initial state (also available as button in ImGui)
-- Mouse Hold Left Click on Object: Drag object around to test collision.
 - Color of entities:
   - Red: Collision
   - Green and Blue: Non-Collision